-With one natural ingredient, it’s easy to remove rust from heavily corroded antiques, artifacts, and tools.
+With one natural ingredient, it’s easy to remove rust from tools, heavily corroded antiques, and other metal objects.

 A few months after I sold my first horse, I was walking through the pasture and found a shoe he’d lost sometime in the year before.
 Looking at it, I thought it would be a nice keepsake- and something I could use to create an equestrian project with sentimental value- but it was covered with layers of rust.

 I’d been experimenting all winter with using citric acid to clean rust off garden tools that I, in my distractability, tend to leave out in the elements.
 As it turns out, the basic combination of citric acid, water, and time completely removes rust from metal.
 I was pretty thrilled, especially after trying and mostly failing to remove rust from tools with caustic chemicals.
 A common ingredient in canning recipes, citric acid is an organic acid a little stronger than vinegar, depending on the concentration you mix it in.

 2021 Update: I’ve loved reading your feedback on this article and how many of you have found this tutorial useful!
 A lot of the comments have suggested replacing citric acid with vinegar and soaking a little longer, and I wondered it this would work as well, so I recently did some experiments.
 At the bottom, you’ll find a price breakdown (spoiler: there’s a clear winner) and some important safety information on using alternative household chemicals other than the very safe one described in this tutorial below.

 Supplies You’ll Need for No Scrub Rust Removal: